 While nearly one million people are living with Parkinson’s disease within the United States alone, the condition was perhaps first brought to the foreground by the diagnosis of Michael J. Fox.
 Since then, his foundation has funded breakthroughs in research and awareness that were previously unmatched, providing us with hope for a future cure.

 In the meantime, it is important to understand the symptoms of Parkinson’s in order to receive a prompt diagnosis and the earliest possible treatment and intervention.
-Inspired Home Care’s award-winning senior care team on the Gold Coast has the essential information you need.
+Inspired Home Care’s award-winning senior care team has the essential information you need.

 What Is Parkinson’s?